ranandasatria/express-cron-sql/README.md

 # Express Cron SQL

-Simple backend project with three parts:

-1. Product API using Express.js with in-memory storage.

-2. Scheduled data collection using cron jobs.
+A backend project demonstrating a RESTful API, scheduled data collection, and SQL data processing.
+It consists of three components:

+1. **Product API**: A Node.js/Express-based API with in-memory storage for managing products, secured with JWT authentication and documented with Swagger.
+2. **Scheduled Data Collection**: Cron jobs to collect weather data and perform automated file cleanup.
-3. SQL scripts for data processing.
+3. **SQL Data Processing**: SQL scripts for managing and querying employee data

+# 1. Product API

-## System Design for Part 1
+## System Design
-This service is a simple layered Express app:
+This backend is a simple layered Express app:

 - Routes call controllers
 - Controllers validate and shape input and output